yugabyte/prometheus-remote-backfill/README.md

 ## promremotewrite

 This utility is not used at Yugabyte.
-It remains in the repo and is built automatically but is not tested or routinely updated.
-Use at your own risk.
+It has been removed from the repo due to known vulnerabilities in its dependencies.

 ## Example